 A serious and well known complication of the TNF inhibitors is an increased frequency of infections, along with a reduced ability to fight infections, including tuberculosis.
 Thus, a TB test is required before starting any of the TNF therapies.
 There is also a slightly increased risk of certain cancers associated with TNF inhibitors, such as lymphoma (most notably in children and teens) and skin cancers.

 It should be noted that each TNF inhibitor/biologic medication works in a slightly different manner.
 Thus, if one does not have a positive effect, another one might.

 The following TNF inhibitors are currently approved for forms of spondyloarthritis: Enbrel, Humira, Remicade, Simponi, and Cimzia.

 Patient Information for CIMZIA (Certolizumab pegol)

-The first and only IL-17 inhibitor approved for forms of spondyloarthritis -- specifically for ankylosing spondylitis and psoriatic arthritis -- is Cosentyx (secukinumab), which was approved in January of 2016.
+The first, and thus far only, IL-17 inhibitor approved for forms of spondyloarthritis -- specifically for ankylosing spondylitis and psoriatic arthritis -- is Cosentyx (secukinumab), which was approved in January of 2016.